 | Annual cost savings vs. locums | – | $180K–$270K per FTE |

-Real-World Telehospitalist Impact (80+ Hospitals)
+Real-World Telehospitalist Impact on Patient Outcomes

 - Rural critical-access hospitals now admit psychiatric patients locally instead of transferring 100+ miles